rd-codes/rd-codes/README.md

 Currently, I'm diving deep into React.js, Next.js, Viem, and Supabase.
 My goal?
 To become a full stack developer, with a keen focus on backend magic!

 Wanna chat?
-Reach me at rdbhembe@gmail.com.
+Reach me at rdbhembe@gmail.com or contact 0825220240.

 ---